comsci-uwc-isak/unit-1-project-rikiod/README.md

 	exit
 fi
 ```
-It is important to note that
+It is important to note that the section regarding the location of the RentalCarApp, `cd /Users/rikiodahlgren/Desktop/` must be edited depending on where the program is currently stored.
+If the install program is used to download the program, it should default to downloading on the desktop.
+However, the section about the user (rikiodahlgren) will most likely need to be edited.

 Evaluation
 -----------